-APC Pricer© is a standalone Excel-based OPPS Pricer that allows you to determine the OPPS reimbursement amount for an entire outpatient hospital claim (not just individual services).
+APC Pricer© is a stand-alone Excel based OPPS Pricer that allows you to determine the OPPS reimbursement amount for an entire outpatient hospital claim (not just individual services).
 It resides on your PC and requires no special software.

-And what does full APC mean?
+Likewise, what does comprehensive APC mean?

 What does DRG stand for?

 In respect to this, how do I calculate an APC payment?